gryphius/port-forward/README.md

-This is a simple command line utitly to forward ports from your router to a host in the LAN.
+This is a simple command line utility to forward ports from your router to a host in the LAN.

 For this to work, the UPnP feature must be enabled on your router.